jordancoblin/jordancoblin.github.io/my-website/content/posts/mnist_nn/index.md

 +++
-title = 'From Zero to Predicting Digits: Coding a Neural Network by Hand' date = 2024-09-18T15:51:45-06:00 draft = false
+title = 'Backpropagation by Hand: Understanding and Implementing an MNIST Classifier' date = 2024-09-18T15:51:45-06:00 draft = false
 +++

 Welcome to my very first post of the blog!
-I wanted to take some time to brush up on ML foundations now that I'm in between jobs, and what better place to start than popular computer vision tasks?
-Knowing myself, I have a habit of not always completing projects that I begin, so my hope is that treating blog posts as completion artifacts for these projects will be a useful forcing function for seeing things through.
+I wanted to take some time to brush up on ML foundations and what better way to learn (or re-learn) technical topics than to write up one's findings?
+I'm also hoping that treating these blog posts as final artifacts will be a useful forcing function for actually completing the projects.

 Into the meaty content.
 In this post, I will walk through the implementation of a simple fully-connected neural network to tackle image classification on the [MNIST dataset](https://www.kaggle.com/datasets/hojjatk/mnist-dataset), which contains 70,000 28x28 pixel images of handwritten digits.
 I will implement backpropagation and stochastic gradient descent from scratch using `numpy` and provide high-level derivations and intuition for computing weight updates of each of the neurons, but I'll try not to get overly academic with it.
 This was a fun and surprisingly challenging exercise, and it made me even more thankful that mature automatic differentiation libraries like `pytorch` exist - I imagine that manually computing gradients for a 30+ layer ResNet would entail a special kind of masochism.